NishutSuman/NishutSuman/README.md

 <h2 align="center" margin-top={0}> 👽 About Me</h2>
 <h4 align='center'>👋 A passionate MERN (MongoDB, Express.js, React.js, Node.js) developer on a mission to craft powerful and user-friendly web applications.
 My GitHub is a collection of projects and code snippets that showcase my expertise in building full-stack solutions using the MERN stack.

 In addition to my MERN proficiency, I bring valuable experience in software testing with Jest, Cypress and CypressSatteful.
-I honed my skills in developing robust and scalable MERN applications while ensuring top-notch quality through efficient Selenium-based testing.</h4>
+I honed my skills in developing robust and scalable MERN applications while ensuring top-notch quality through efficient testing.</h4>

 <h4>💼 What I do:</h4>
   <p align="justify" margin-right={1em}>Create responsive and interactive front-end interfaces using React.js.